kevinwang408/AI-project/README.md

 | SVR         |   46.53    |    91.94   |   0.92    |
 | TCN         |   50.55    |    93.89   |    0.92   |

+Results show that Transformer model have the best performance on solar radiation prediction

 ## Contributing